Explore UCD

 Interested candidates working in Ireland must be qualified radiographers and must be registered with the Health & Social Care Professionals Council (CORU) and have the Department of Health & Children's approval to practice radiography in Ireland.
 Interested candidates working in Northern Ireland, must be qualified radiographers and should be registered with the Health and Care Professions Council (HCPC).
 Applicants from other EU countries must be registered with the appropriate national professional body.

-All interested candidates must have at least one year post-qualification experience and must arrange their own clinical placement and provide evidence of an agreement to spend a minimum of 360 hours in CT clinical practice during this module.
-Students must complete a record of clinical practice documenting evidence of clinical experience during the module and this must be completed prior to a student presenting for clinical assessment.
+All interested candidates must have at least one year post-qualification experience and must arrange their own clinical placement and provide evidence of an agreement to spend a minimum of 350 hours in CT clinical practice during this module.
+Students must complete a Portfolio and Record of clinical practice documenting evidence of clinical experience during the module and reflecting on clinical learning.

 International students are advised to contact the admissions tutor for information about clinical placement requirements.
 You must undergo Garda vetting prior to your clinical placement if you have not already done so.